Skip to main content

 Human Geography

-Over the past few years, Federico has built a portfolio of funded research work on off-grid urbanism, the smart city and platform urbanism.
-Since 2015, Federico's research has been funded by over £2.2m from a range of funding bodies in the UK, EU, China, Taiwan and South Africa, including the ESRC, British Academy, Royal Society and UK Energy Research Centre.
-Additionally, since 2022 he has been involved in consultancy with external partners, on evaluation systems for large-scale megaprojects: this work has attracted £1.2m since 2022.
+Federico's research has been funded by over £2.2m from a range of funding bodies in the UK, EU, China, Taiwan and South Africa, including the ESRC, British Academy, Royal Society and UK Energy Research Centre.
+Additionally, since 2022 he has been involved in consultancy with external partners: this work has attracted £1.8m since 2022.

-Federico was a Fellow (2018-21) of the Alan Turing Institute, and in 2020 was awarded the 2020 Newton Prize, in the Chair's Prize category.
-The £500K prize is for a project linking off-grid solar energy to sustainable refrigeration-based businesses, run by women entrepreneurs, in Cape Town, South Africa.
+Federico was awarded the £500K 2020 Newton Prize for a project linking off-grid solar energy to sustainable refrigeration-based businesses, run by women entrepreneurs, in Cape Town, South Africa, and was a Fellow (2018-21) of the Alan Turing Institute,.
 In 2017, a paper he was lead author on was named as one of the 25 most significant papers published in the past 40 years in the International Journal of Urban and Regional Research.

 Broad research specialisms:

-Nature and the city; urban political ecology; sustainable cities; eco-cities; smart cities; platform urbanism.
+Urban futures; nature and the city; off-grid cities; urban political ecology; sustainable cities; eco-cities; smart cities; platform urbanism.

 Qualifications: